-I’ll be the first to agree that it’s not the prettiest bar to look at – and things only get worse inside when it comes to the décor – but the Mars Bar is one of the last authentic East Village bars left that recall the area’s punk rock past.
+I’ll be the first to agree that it wasn’t the prettiest place to look at – and things only get more gritty inside – but the Mars Bar was one of the last authentic East Village bars left that recalled the area’s punk rock past.

-Located at 25 East 1st Street (corner of 1st St and Second Ave), the bar’s just a narrow room, stuffed full of mismatched stools, with an assortment of dodgy paintings on the wall.
+Located at 25 East 1st Street (corner of 1st St and Second Ave), the bar was just a dark and dirty narrow room, stuffed full of mismatched stools, with an assortment of dodgy paintings on the wall.

-The nearby legendary CBGB’s venue closed some years ago, and now it looks like the same fate awaits one of the last dive bars in the area.
+The nearby legendary CBGB’s venue closed some years ago, and with gentrification sweeping through the area, it was no surprise to see of the last, great dive bars in the area bite the dust.